zen006598/PocketFlow-Tutorial-Codebase-Knowledge/docs/design.md

 > Notes for AI: Keep it simple and clear.
 > If the requirements are abstract, write concrete user stories

-**User Story:** As a developer onboarding to a new codebase, I want a tutorial automatically generated from its GitHub repository.
+**User Story:** As a developer onboarding to a new codebase, I want a tutorial automatically generated from its GitHub repository or local directory, optionally in a specific language.
 This tutorial should explain the core abstractions, their relationships (visualized), and how they work together, using beginner-friendly language, analogies, and multi-line descriptions where needed, so I can understand the project structure and key concepts quickly without manually digging through all the code.

 **Input:**
-- A publicly accessible GitHub repository URL.
+- A publicly accessible GitHub repository URL or a local directory path.
-- A project name (optional, will be derived from the URL if not provided).
+- A project name (optional, will be derived from the URL/directory if not provided).
+- Desired language for the tutorial (optional, defaults to English).

 **Output:**
 - A directory named after the project containing:
     - An `index.md` file with:
-        - A high-level project summary.
+        - A high-level project summary (potentially translated).
-        - A Mermaid flowchart diagram visualizing relationships between abstractions.
+        - A Mermaid flowchart diagram visualizing relationships between abstractions (using potentially translated names/labels).
-        - Textual descriptions of the relationships.
-        - An ordered list of links to chapter files.
+        - An ordered list of links to chapter files (using potentially translated names).
-    - Individual Markdown files for each chapter (`01_chapter_one.md`, `02_chapter_two.md`, etc.) detailing core abstractions in a logical order.
+    - Individual Markdown files for each chapter (`01_chapter_one.md`, `02_chapter_two.md`, etc.) detailing core abstractions in a logical order (potentially translated content).

 ## Flow Design